RoshanDewmina/pulse-guard/integrations/wordpress/tokiflow-watchdog/readme.txt

 = What happens if wp-cron fails? =

 You'll receive an alert via Email, Slack, Discord, or your preferred channel.
-You can acknowledge and resolve incidents from the Tokiflow dashboard.
+You can acknowledge and resolve incidents from the Saturn dashboard.

 = Does this work with real cron? =